cmscaltech/sandie-ndn/go/README.md

 #### `/docker`

-Dockerfile and its auxiliary files and directories used for building Docker images to run the main applications of this project as well as the [NDN-DPDK](https://github.com/usnistgov/ndn-dpdk) forwarder.
-For more information see [`/docker`](./docker).
+Dockerfile and auxiliary files used for building Docker images to run the main pure-go applications of this project as well as the [NDN-DPDK](https://github.com/usnistgov/ndn-dpdk) forwarder.

 #### `/internal`

 Internal logic of all main applications in this project as well as auxiliary packages.
-Parts of code present inside [`/internal/pkg`](./internal/pkg) will be exposed as go-gettable package in the future.
+Parts of code present inside [`/internal/pkg`](./internal/pkg) will eventually be go-gettable.

 ## License